 The obsession of starting a new relationship

-My post is not to challenge/criticize anyone but to try and understand the need for many surviving spouses to focus so very quickly (within 2-3 years) on finding someone.
+My post is not to challenge/criticize anyone but to try and understand the need for many surviving spouses to focus so very quickly (from days to 3 years) on finding someone.
 I don't subscribe to "Life must go on" scenario since that sounds like more of an excuse to validate ones behavior.

 In my mind no one could compare to Janet.
 Also, at 65 I'm so set in my ways (stubborn German) that it would be unfair to subject anyone to me.